What type of Sewing Enthusiast Are You?

 Do you love to sew?
 What type of sewing enthusiast are you?
 Enjoy these sewing puns that create fun and silly sewing names!

 If you love to sew you’ll love all of these sewing puns when it comes to what you call yourself.
 Do you only sew once a year, do you plan your projects or never finish your projects?
 We can all laugh and love and the differences nuances of the sewing hobby.

-You actually might use more than one of these names for yourself.
+You actually might use more than one of these names for yourself or add some adjectives.
 How many of these would you use to describe yourself and your love of sewing?

 If you love “sewcializing” you should check out these great sewing facebook groups!